 Holkham Beach - there is something magical about this beach that just takes your breath away, and it is extremely difficult to capture in words how beautiful it is, and why it is so special to Norfolk and all who live and visit here.

-Yes, there is a little bit of an amble along board walks to reach the bay, then a little walk across slightly sludgy brown mud (unless you go round the edge), but don’t let that put you off visiting, because once past this, you just don’t get any better anywhere else in the UK.
+Yes, there is a little bit of an amble along board walks to reach Holkham bay, then a little walk across slightly sludgy brown mud (unless you go round the edge), but don’t let that put you off visiting, because once past this, you just don’t get any better anywhere else in the UK.

 It is one of the most stunning areas of coastline to visit, with its endless miles of unspoilt golden sands and wide open landscapes with massive skies, you’ll want to return again and again.
+And if it gets too hot, you can find shelter in the pine forest behind the dunes.

 And as it's part of the Holkham Nature Reserve, it's incredibly well maintained too, and with Holkham Hall a stone's throw away, you can very happily spend a whole day in this area.